manuelmarcos/RibotTeam/README.md

 WHAT DO THEY DO?
 In order to make our lifes even easier, I have made a comment on top of every method which, follows this protocol:

-* CALLED: it tells you when this method could be called
+* CALLED: it tells us when this method could be called
 * IN: What parameters the method gets
 * OUT: What parameters the method returns
 * DO: What the method does